stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 ## Mathematics

-Deep learning (that is - neural networks with many layers) uses very simple mathematical operations - just many of them.
+Deep learning (that is - neural networks with many layers) uses mostly very simple mathematical operations - just many of them.
 Here there are a few, which you can find in almost any network (look at this list, but don't get intimidated):

 * vectors, matrices, multi-dimensional arrays,
 * addition, multiplication,